opendocsg/opendoc-supreme-court-judgements/2019_SGHC_3/report.md

 170    That said, I agreed that the matter should have been better handled by Lim, Chan and R&T, the lawyers for the CSC who also acted for the plaintiffs.

-171    I asked the plaintiffs at the hearing as to why the CSC and R&T took the risk of choosing not to disclose the ownership by the associates of Lim and Chan when specifically questioned on this matter at the EGM on 9 September 2017.[\[note: 128\]](#Ftn_128)
+171    I asked the plaintiffs at the hearing as to why the CSC and R&T took the risk of choosing not to disclose the ownership by the associates of Lim and Chan when specifically questioned on this matter at the EGM on 9 September 2017.[^128]

-172    From the minutes of that EGM,[\[note: 129\]](#Ftn_129) it was recorded that two subsidiary proprietors had asked what “conflict of interest” meant when the Third Schedule required the CSC to declare conflicts of interest.
+172    From the minutes of that EGM,[^129] it was recorded that two subsidiary proprietors had asked what “conflict of interest” meant when the Third Schedule required the CSC to declare conflicts of interest.
 One of them mentioned that the conflict of interest declaration should be pasted at prominent spots of the Property.
 A third subsidiary proprietor specifically asked whether the CSC members have associates who own other units.
-Of these three subsidiary proprietors, only one of them is a defendant in the present application.[\[note: 130\]](#Ftn_130) These queries were dealt with in the following manner as recorded in the minutes:[\[note: 131\]](#Ftn_131)
+Of these three subsidiary proprietors, only one of them is a defendant in the present application.[^130] These queries were dealt with in the following manner as recorded in the minutes:[^131]

 Managing Agent mentioned the last EOGM \[_ie_, the EGM on 1 July 2017\] was voice-recorded with the CSC elected declaring that they do not have any conflict of interests.